 The Osher Lifelong Learning Institute (OLLI) at UNCA is the “Center for Creative Retirement” in WNC.
 Many people join to take classes, but there are opportunities to advocate on issues that are important to seniors.
 OLLI’s Civic Engagement Committee “seeks to identify, define and develop a sustainable plan of action which addresses signature social issues in Greater Asheville that engage and provide a significant volunteer experience among the OLLI membership community.”

-The Aging Coordinating Consortium (ACC) “provides a structure for agencies, organizations and individuals to work together to plan, promote community awareness, and advocate for public and private support for services to the older adults of Buncombe County.
-The ACC serves as an advisory body to the Buncombe County Board of Commissioners.” the ACC develops and implements a 5-year strategic Aging Plan.
+The Aging Coordinating Consortium (ACC) “provides a structure for agencies, organizations and individuals to work together to plan, promote community awareness, and advocate for public and private support for services to the older adults of Buncombe County.”
+The ACC develops and implements a 5-year strategic Aging Plan.

 Get involved: For more information on the ACC, contact the chair (Rachel Miller, email@example.com).
 To join the email list, contact the secretary (Stephanie Stewart, firstname.lastname@example.org).
-To be a member of the Public Policy Advocacy Committee, contact the committee chair (Jen Teague, email@example.com).
+To be a member of the Public Policy Advocacy Committee, contact the committee chair (Rebecca Chaplin, email@example.com).

 Get involved: Contact Deborah Wagner, Advocacy and Public Policy Volunteer Advisor, at firstname.lastname@example.org, (248) 895-7452.